OBD-II trouble code

 - Reduced or unpredictable torque delivery to the front wheels

-- Drivetrain defaults to a reduced-capability safe mode
+- Drivetrain defaulting to a reduced-capability mode

 Diagnostic steps